-Pop-ups have always thrived in NYC, but over the past couple of years, they’ve grown in popularity — and are an integral part of today’s dining scene now more than ever.
-The blink-and-you’ll-miss-it events offer an exciting meal for those in the know and can be a sneak preview into dishes that might someday be the star at a buzzy new restaurant.
+Pop-ups have long thrived in NYC, but over the past couple of years, they’ve become an integral part of the dining scene.
+These blink-and-you’ll-miss-it events might deliver a thrilling meal for those in the know or offer a peek at dishes that could someday take center stage at a buzzy new restaurant.

 Know about an upcoming pop-up that should be on this list?
 Email us at firstname.lastname@example.org.